-This is a clean and minimalistic opt-in example.
-You might have seen New Yorker cartoons prior to that.
-You might have been subscribed to New Yorker mag, etc. But the cartoons are lit, and the editors know that.
-Marketing specialists simply have to put several words to it to do something iconic work — New Yorker, humor.
+This is a clean and minimalistic opt-in email example.
+You might have seen cartoons prior to that.
+But the New Yorker cartoons are lit, and the editors know that.
+Marketing specialists simply have to put several words to it to do something iconic work, which is humor.

 This approach won't work with every business.
 The smaller ones should write down the topics they will cover in the newsletter in a bit more detail.
 But for some giants like New Yorker, Apple, Nike, etc., there's nothing better than just noting the niche they want to share.